stephengold/Maud/README.md

 or use the "F" keyboard shortcut.
-Then go to the animation time when you want to paste and select "Keyframe -> Insert from pose" (to paste a single keyframe) or "Animations -> Insert keyframes" (to paste multiple keyframes).
+Then go to the animation time when you want to paste and select "Keyframe -> Insert from pose" (to paste a single keyframe) or "Animations -> Edit -> Insert keyframes" (to paste multiple keyframes).
-Remember to unfreeze the pose after you finish!
+Remember to unfreeze the pose afterward!

 <a name="map">

 ## The skeleton map

-Once an animation is created for one model, it's a simple matter to copy it to another model, provided both models use the exact same skeleton.
+Once an animation is created for one model, it's a simple matter to copy it to another model, provided both models have the exact same skeleton.

 To retarget animations between models with different skeletons, Maud